thadUra/Ethereum-Tax-Stack/README.md

 # Ethereum-Tax-Stack

 MERN Stack that parses through Ethereum transactions and pulls monetary statistics for tax related purposes.
+This is a project done by @thaddyD and @StevenGong333.

 ## Todo